 Snowshoe Siamese Breeding

 Over the years, Oriental Shorthairs were also bred with American Shorthairs, but today, Snowshoe Siamese usually are the result of breedings of Snowshoe to Snowshoe.
 Any of the three breeds are acceptable for out-crosses provided they are the right color.
 Out crosses are generally made to expand the gene pool, introduce new colors, or improve specific desirable traits within the lines.

 The Snowshoe's soft and melodious voice is used to communicate or "talk" to its people and particularly its special person.
 Although gregarious and friendly with the entire family, the Snowshoe will often attach itself very closely to one person and follow him or her around the house.

 Possessing a sweet temperament, the Snowshoe gets along well with other animals in the household, so it's a great fit in a home with dogs and other cats.
-These cats are like playing with the trickle of running water, and their energy and playful attitude is infectious!
+In fact, these cats don't tell to do well alone so it's best to have another pet companion for them if you are not home all day.
+These cats also love playing with the trickle of running water, and their energy and playful attitude is infectious!

 The Siamese Snowshoe is sturdy with white markings on the face, chest and feet; hence the name snowshoe.
 Often small through medium-sized with a lean muscular appearance, Snowshoe Siamese have medium to large triangular ears and intense blue eyes making for a strikingly beautiful appearance.

 The Snowshoe is accepted by AACE, ACFA, CFF and TICA.
 As with all purebred cats, there are a specific set of criteria the cat is judged by.
 Breed standards set the bar for perfection in any particular breed.
 The following are the ideal physical characteristics of Snowshoe Siamese.

 - Triangular, however, may be slightly rounded (apple head shape like traditional cat head)